o-biotech/public-web-docs/docs/drafts/esp32-tmp117-fridge-monitor.md

 ![Add .Zip Library](/img/screenshots/add-zip-library.png)
 <br></br>

 This will open a file browser.
-Navigate to your downloaded package, select the zip folder, and click "Open".
+Navigate to your downloaded package, select the zip folder and click "Open".

 ### Add ESP32 Board Definition